tandrewnichols/grunt-simple-git/README.md

 });
 ```

-Options that are just flags (i.e. they have value after them) are specified with `true`:
+Options that are just flags (i.e. they have no value after them) are specified with `true`:

 ```javascript
 grunt.initConfig({